Gapless symmetry-protected topological phases and generalized deconfined critical points from gauging a finite subgroup: 1-D -gauged Bose-Hubbard model

 We must distinguish the UV symmetry $W \times U(1)$, where $P$ is a subgroup and hence physical, and the IR symmetry $W \times \tilde{U}(1)$, where the $\bbz_2$ parity is a gauged symmetry.
 They will play an important role in our later discussion when it comes to the question whether a 't Hooft anomaly is emergent and whether it should be canceled.
 Also, even though $P =1$ is trivial in the UV because we are considering the case with even $N= L$, it still plays a nontrivial role in the IR.
 The discussion about the grand canonical ensemble with a finite chemical potential $\mu$ adds more features and is discussed in Appendix~\ref{app_gce}.

 Before coupling to Ising spins, the Bose-Hubbard model can have two phases: a superfluid or a Mott insulator.
 The superfluid-insulator transition is a Berezinskii–Kosterlitz–Thouless (BKT) transition point where the transition is due to fluctuations of vortices in the phase \cite{berezinskii1971destruction, Kosterlitz1973}.
 The transition occurs around $t/U \approx 0.3$ \cite{Kashurnikov1996Exact, Kuhner1998phases, Kuhner2000}.
-Note that in the supefluid phase, the $U(1)$ symmetry is not broken due to the celebrated Mermin-Wagner theorem \cite{mermin1966}, but there is a quasi-long range order, where $\langle b^{\dagger}_i b_j \rangle \sim r^{-\eta_b}$ decays algebraically for large $r =|j-i|$ with $\eta_b= \tilde{K}/2$, $\tilde{K}$ being the Luttinger parameter.
+Note that in the superfluid phase, the $U(1)$ symmetry is not broken due to the celebrated Mermin-Wagner theorem \cite{mermin1966}, but there is a quasi-long range order, where $\langle b^{\dagger}_i b_j \rangle \sim r^{-\eta_b}$ decays algebraically for large $r =|j-i|$ with $\eta_b= \tilde{K}/2$, $\tilde{K}$ being the Luttinger parameter.
 Similarly, the disorder parameter $|\langle X_R(\theta) \rangle| = |\langle \prod_{i \in R}e^{i \theta n_i}\rangle|$, where $R$ is a line segment with $r =|R| $, decays algebraically.
+Here, the disorder operator $X_R(\theta)$, unlike the symmetry generator $X(\theta)$ in Eq.~(\ref{eq:xx}), only acts on a subset, $R$, of the total space.
+If the $U(1)$ symmetry is spontaneously broken, this disorder operator effectively creates two defects at the two ends of $R$.
+Then the expectation of this operator effectively detects the long-range correlation of the two defects, similar to that in the Ising model \cite{kadanoff1971}.
+In the 1-D critical superfluid phase, it decays in an algebraic law, similar to the correlation function of two order operators.

 Typical phase transitions are insensitive to boundary conditions in the thermodynamical limit.
 Gauging the $\bbz_2$ subgroup is equivalent to averaging over untwisted and twisted sectors.
 Thus, gauging the $\bbz_2$ subgroup does not change the position of critical point in the phase diagram.
 A continuous phase transition in the gauged model is directly inherited from the ungauged one but with many new features due to the interplay between the quotient $\tilde{U}(1)$ and the dual $\hat{\bbz}_2$ symmetry $W$.
-The original BKT transition is now gauged (see Fig.~\ref{fig1d}(b)).
+The original BKT transition is now gauged [see Fig.~\ref{fig1d}(b)].

 The intuitions are justified by DMRG computations.